How to build a business website

 Whoa!
 Did they just walk us through that lengthy process only to tell us that there was a much simpler and faster way to build our business websites?
 Well, you needed to see for yourself what it takes.

 At best, your website will be ready in a couple of weeks if you go this route.

-But at B12, we offer a simple solution that lets you see a draft of your new business website in as little as five minutes.
-Afterward, the rest of the customization usually just takes a week or two and you’re ready to launch.
+But at B12, we offer a simple solution that lets you see a draft of your new business website in as little as 60 seconds.
+Afterward, the rest of the customization takes 30 days or less and you’re ready to launch.

 In addition to building your website, we also provide everything you need to dominate your business online presence, such as SEO, social media feeds, blogging, copywriting, and of course, dedicated support.

 Check out our pricing schedule to get started.
 You could even get started with a free website